 ONLINE QUESTIONNAIRES NOW LIVE

-June 2023: Recruitment open!
-In this stage of our study we’ll be asking women living in the North Bristol area who have recently found out they are pregnant to fill in some online questionnaires about their diet and lifestyle.
+June 2023: In this stage of our study we’ll be asking women living in the Bristol area who have recently found out they are pregnant to fill in some online questionnaires about their diet and lifestyle.
 We’ll also ask you for a urine sample, plus an extra sample of blood when you visit the antenatal clinic.
 Click here for details.

 May 2022: Are you a midwife practicing in England?
 We are interested in how you give advice on diet in pregnancy – see below to click through to our online questionnaire.